Cappadocia (Roman province): Roman ally

-Roman client kingdom (95 BC-14 AD)
+Roman client kingdom (95 BC – 14 AD)

 In response to the turmoil in Cappadocia, in 95 BC king Nicomedes III of Bithynia sent an embassy to Rome, claiming dominion over the kingdom.
 Mithridates VI of Pontus likewise sent an embassy to Rome, seeking Roman approval of his dominion over Cappadocia.
 The Roman Senate, however, did not assign the kingdom to either.

 Instead, the Senate demanded both Pontus and Bithynia withdraw from Cappadocia and guarantee its independence.
 The Senate ordered Ariarathes IX deposed.
 With military support from the Roman governor of Cilicia Lucius Cornelius Sulla, Ariobarzanes I was installed as king of Cappadocia.
 With Ariobarzanes I installed on the throne in 95 BC, Cappadocia became a client kingdom under the Roman Republic.

-In 93 BC, troops from the Kingdom of Armenia under Tigranes the Great, son-in-law of Mithridates VI, invaded Cappadocia at the behest of the Pontic king.
+In 93 BC, troops from Armenia under Tigranes the Great, son-in-law of Mithridates VI, invaded Cappadocia at the behest of the Pontic king.
 Tigranes dethroned Ariobarzanes I, who fled to Rome, and crowned Gordius as the new client-king of Cappadocia.
 With Cappadocia as a client kingdom under Armenia, Tigranes created a buffer zone between his kingdom and the expanding Roman Republic.

-With Cappadocia secured, Mithridates invaded the Kingdom of Bithynia, defeating king Nicomedes IV in 90 BC.
+With Cappadocia secured, Mithridates invaded Bithynia, defeating king Nicomedes IV in 90 BC.
 Nicomedes IV was forced to flee to Italy.
 A Senatorial delegation was sent east to restore both Nicomedes IV and Ariobarzanes I to their respective kingdoms.
 Though the Social War was still raging in Italy, Rome was able to successfully restore both kings due to the Republic's growing influence in the region.